Within the Law (1939 film)

 Within the Law is a 1939 American (Precursor) Film noir crime film directed by Gustav Machatý and written by Charles Lederer and Edith Fitzgerald.
-The film stars Ruth Hussey, Tom Neal, Paul Kelly, William Gargan, Paul Cavanagh and Rita Johnson.
+The film stars Ruth Hussey, Tom Neal, Paul Kelly, William Gargan, Paul Cavanagh, and Rita Johnson.
 The film was released on March 17, 1939, by Metro-Goldwyn-Mayer.

 The film is based on the play Within the Law by Bayard Veiller.

 Plot

-Mary Turner gets arrested for a robbery she didn't commit, while in prison she studies law.
-After being released, she partners with another woman in order to legally scam wealthy men.
+Mary Turner gets arrested for a robbery she didn't commit.
+While in prison she studies law.
+After being released, she partners with another woman to legally scam wealthy men and to get revenge on the man who sent her to prison.